Aduda-Shem/CTF-Walkthrough/Active Directory.md

  **LLMNR Poisoning defenses**

- Best defense is to disable LLMNR & NBT-NS if you have to use or cannot disable LLMNR/NBT-NS;
+ Best defense is to disable LLMNR & NBT-NS.
+ If you have to use or cannot disable LLMNR/NBT-NS;

  - Enable Network Access Control
  - Use Strong User Password